My Guide to Embracing Nature: San Diego’s Clothing-Optional Shores

 And if you’re shy – don’t stress!

-This is one of the San Diego nude beaches that’s beyond a fence around Trail Number 6 (as it’s technically on military property).
+This is a nude beach that’s beyond a fence around Trail Number 6 (as it’s technically on military property).

 So, there won’t be any law enforcement officers around to make you feel uncomfortable.